 - No low or mid-range muddiness.

 - Heavy and sturdily built.
-User reported he dropped it on the floor and it still worked.
+A user reported he dropped it on the floor and it still worked.

 - Crisp and neutral sound.

-- Sound may be a bit bright/harsh to some.
+- The sound may be a bit bright/harsh to some.

 Who this mic benefits?

 I’ve seen it endorsed for:

 - Hand percussion

 - Drum overheads

 - Rap Vocals (you can scream as loud as you want into it apparently :D)